DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 4. Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on.
 5. Once the Pi has booted up, connect to it remotely from your Mac or Windows PC using SSH
 6. Run the DigiNode Setup script to install and configure your DigiByte Node and/or DigiAsset Node
-7. Assign the Raspberry Pi a fixed IP address on your network and open the relevant ports on your router.
+7. Assign the Raspberry Pi a Static IP address on your network and open the relevant ports on your router.

 ## STEP 1 - Connect the SSD to your Windows or Mac computer